hpcleuven/VscTrainingSessions/docs/README.md

 Version control is an essential part of the software development process and is crucial for scientific application to help reproducibility.
 You will learn how to use a version control system (either git or SVN) to document the changes in your source code.
+For the git version of this training session, Gitlab and GUI clients are discussed as well.
 For detailed information, see: [https://gjbex.github.io/Version-control-with-git/](https://gjbex.github.io/Version-control-with-git/)

 Prerequisites: [familiarity with the bash command line](https://hpcleuven.github.io/Linux-intro/)